USS Scorpion (SSN-589): Observed damage

 The bow of Scorpion appears to have skidded upon impact with the globigerina ooze on the sea floor, digging a sizable trench.
 The sail had been dislodged, as the hull of the operations compartment upon which it perched disintegrated, and was lying on its port side.
 One of Scorpion's running lights was in the open position, as if it had been on the surface at the time of the mishap, although it may have been left in the open position during the vessel's recent nighttime stop at Rota.
-One Trieste II pilot who dived on Scorpion said that the shock of the implosion may have knocked the light into the open position.
+One Trieste II pilot who dived on Scorpion said that the shock of the implosion might have knocked the light into the open position.

-The secondary Navy investigation – using extensive photographic, video, and eyewitness inspections of the wreckage in 1969 – suggested that Scorpion's hull was crushed by implosion forces as it sank below crush depth.
-The Structural Analysis Group, which included Naval Ship Systems Command's Submarine Structures director Peter Palermo, plainly saw that the torpedo room was intact, though it had been pinched by excessive sea pressure.
+The secondary Navy investigation – using extensive photographic, video, and eyewitness inspections of the wreckage in 1969 – suggested that Scorpion's hull imploded as it sank below crush depth.
+The Structural Analysis Group, which included Naval Ship Systems Command's Submarine Structures director Peter Palermo, plainly saw that the torpedo room was intact, though pinched by excessive sea pressure.
 The operations compartment collapsed at frame 33, this being the king frame of the hull, reaching its structural limit first.
 The conical/cylindrical transition piece at frame 67 followed instantly.
 The boat was broken in two by massive hydrostatic pressure at an estimated depth of 1530 ft.
 The operations compartment was largely obliterated by sea pressure, and the engine room had telescoped 50 ft forward into the hull due to collapse pressure, when the cone-to-cylinder transition junction failed between the auxiliary machine space and the engine room.

-The only damage to the torpedo room compartment appeared to be a hatch missing from the forward escape trunk.
+The only damage to the torpedo room compartment was the missing hatch of the forward escape trunk.
 Palermo pointed out that this would have occurred when water pressure entered the torpedo room at the moment of implosion.

 The sail was ripped off, as the hull beneath it folded inward.
 The propulsion shaft came out of the boat; the engineering section had collapsed inward in a telescoping fashion.
 The broken boat fell another 9000 ft to the ocean floor.

 Photos taken in 1986 by Alvin, released by the Navy in 2012, show the broken inboard end of the propulsion shaft.